php-fig/fig-standards/proposed/psr-cache.md

 regardles of the `Cache` implementation, the user MUST always be able to retrieve the same data he expects to retrieve / saved into `Cache`.

-The cache item MUST also contain a function that allows the user to retrieve the remaining TTL of the item in order to better coordinate with its expiry time.
-In order to provide this functionality, the `CacheItem` MUST store the timestamp for the save time of the item in the cache so that it can then compute the remaining TTL.

 ### 1.3 Cache

 By `Cache` we refer to a object that implements the `Psr\Cache\CacheInterface`